-- D. The Title IX Coordinator/DHR Administrator will develop a protocol for securely sharing relevant information. - E. The Title IX Coordinator/DHR Administrator will ensure that the multidisciplinary team is trained to treat information confidentially consistent with relevant state and federal privacy laws. - F. The MDT will engage in consultation to inform decisions, including those about emergency removal, administrative leave, the reasonable availability of supportive measures, and questions about the scope of the university's education program or activity. - OEC is collaborating with appropriate members of the Title IX and Clery Work Groups and Prevention Educators Work Group on a case-by-case basis.
+- A. The Title IX Coordinator/DHR Administrator, in conjunction with the Chancellor's Office, will identify essential university partners to serve on the MDT and set standards for meeting goals and sharing real time information.
+MDT members may include representatives from Student Affairs/Student Conduct, Faculty/Academic Affairs, Human Resources, UPD, Title IX Coordinator, DHR Administrator, Clery Coordinator, and University Counsel. - B. The MDT should meet regularly and at a minimum, weekly, to review all new reports. - C. The MDT should ensure that all known and available information about the parties and the reported incident is shared with Title IX/DHR to inform Title IX/DHR's initial assessment and any steps it determines to take in response. - D. The Title IX Coordinator/DHR Administrator will develop a protocol for securely sharing relevant information. - E. The Title IX Coordinator/DHR Administrator will ensure that the multidisciplinary team is trained to treat information confidentially consistent with relevant state and federal privacy laws. - F. The MDT will engage in consultation to inform decisions, including those about emergency removal, administrative leave, the reasonable availability of supportive measures, and questions about the scope of the university's education program or activity. - OEC collaborates with appropriate members of the Title IX and Clery Work Groups and Prevention Educators Work Group on a case-by-case basis.
 Case trends and gap analysis are discussed in general terms with all three Work Groups to ensure service gaps, compliance matters, and safety concerns are effectively and efficiently reviewed and addressed.
 Guidance on MDTs will be provided by the Chancellor's Office soon.